hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 ```

 ### 3.2) Source Code Commentary
-The `bcdb.Create()` method in the `bcdb` package at the SDK prepares a connection context to the Orion cluster
-and loads the certificate of root certificate authorities.
+The `bcdb.Create()` method in the `bcdb` package at the SDK prepares a connection context to the Orion cluster and loads the certificate of root certificate authorities.

 The signature of the `Create()` function is shown below:
 ```go
 func Create(config *config.ConnectionConfig) (BCDB, error)
 ```
-The parameter `config.ConnectionConfig` holds
+The parameter `config.ConnectionConfig` holds the following:

- 1. the `ID` and `IP address` of each Orion node in the cluster
+-  `ID` and `IP address` of each Orion node in the cluster
- 2. certificate of root CAs, and
+-  Certificate of root CAs
- 3. a logger to log messages
+-  Logger for logging messages

 The structure of the `config.ConnectionConfig` is shown below:
 ```go